aryeelab/bisulfite-seq-tools/README.md

-# FireCloud/WDL DNA methylation workflows
+# Terra/WDL DNA methylation workflows
 <p align="justify">
 This repository <a href="https://github.com/aryeelab/dna-methylation-tools">https://github.com/aryeelab/dna-methylation-tools</a> contains a suite of tools to conduct DNA methylation data analysis.
 It is maintained by Divy Kangeyan at the <a href="http://aryee.mgh.harvard.edu">Aryee Lab</a>
 </p>

 <p align="justify">
 This platform contains publicly accessible cloud-based preprocessing and quality control pipelines that go from raw data to CpG-level methylation estimates.
 The technologies covered include Whole Genome Bisulfite Sequencing (WGBS), Reduced Representation Bisulfite Sequencing (RRBS) and Hybrid Selection (capture) Bisulfite Sequencing (HSBS).
-Leveraging the FireCloud platform allows users to:
+Leveraging the Terra platform allows users to:
 </p>

  <ol>